AndrewAnnex/SpiceyPy/docs/ck.rst

 sequence of epochs (no two epochs of the same mini-segment may coincide) and an associated sequence of attitude data sets called "packets."
-The epoch associated with a packet is also called a `time tag.` The composition of a packet depends on the subtype of the mini-segment to which the packet belongs; subtypes are discussed in more detail below.
+The epoch associated with a packet is also called a 'time tag.'
+The composition of a packet depends on the subtype of the mini-segment to which the packet belongs; subtypes are discussed in more detail below.
 The start time of each mini-segment interval must be greater than or